imgix/imgix.js/README.md

 Documentation
 -------------

 The [imgix.js API Documentation](docs/api.md) outlines all public `imgix.js` code.

-At this time the most useful parts are [imgix.URL](docs/api.md#imgix.URL) and [imgix.fluid](docs/api.md#imgix.fluid)
+Most usage will be centered around:

+* [imgix.URL](docs/api.md#imgix.URL) - for imgix image URL creation and manipulation.
+* [imgix.fluid](docs/api.md#imgix.fluid) - fast and easy responsive images.

 <a name="jquery"></a>
 jQuery Plugin
 -------------

 If you're already using jQuery then you can also include `imgix.jquery.js` to easily make changes to existing images.
-For instance, if you wanted to add a text watermark to all your gallery images
+For instance, if you wanted to add a text watermark to all your gallery images:

     $('.gallery').imgix().setParams({txt: 'Copyright Chester 2014', txtclr: 'f00', txtsize:20});